Wheatland, West Virginia

 Wheatland is an unincorporated community in Jefferson County, West Virginia, United States.
 Wheatland lies along Bullskin Run on the Berryville Pike (U.S. Route 340) at its junction with County Route 340/2.

+In November 2023, Route 340 started construction to widen the highway between Wheatland and the Virginia state border from two to four lanes.
+This was planned to be completed in early 2025.